LPvdT/git-for-colleagues/docs/design_best_practices/design.md

 ## Branch: `main`

-This should be the '*release*' branch.
+This should be the *release* branch.
 Only stable, production-grade code should reside here.
 The only branches that should merge into the `main` branch are the `development` and `hotfix` branches.

 - The `development` branch merges into `main` when a new release, with new features, has been completed, tested, and is ready for the end user.
 - The `hotfix` branch merges into `main` to patch showstopping bugs or issues, if they occur.

 ## Branch: `development`

-This should be the '*experimental*' branch.
+This should be the *experimental* branch.
 It incorporates new features that have been merged from feature branches.
 Furthermore, it is used for very minor development work on existing features that do not merit the creation of a new branch.
 The only branches that should merge into the `development` branch are `feature` branches and the `hotfix` branch.

 - The `feature` branches merge into `development` when a feature is considered complete and is ready for testing.
 - The `hotfix` branch merges into `development` to incorporate patches for showstopping bugs or issues, should they occur on the live application on `main`.